\'Etale degree map and 0-cycles

 The first question that arises is whether or not $\CH_0^L(X)$ (or $\CH_0^\et(X)$) is a birational invariant or a stably birational invariant.
-Let $X$ be a smooth projective variety over a field $k$, because of the comparison map $\CH_0(X)\to \CH_0^L(X)$ we can say a few words about the invariance depending on the field and the dimension of $X$: if $k = \bar{k}$ then $\CH^d(X)\simeq \CH^d_L(X)$, thus we can use the stable birational invariance of zero cycles in the classical setting cited above, for the category $\text{SmProj}_k$.
-If the field is not algebraically closed, then we lost many of the properties.
-For example, consider $k$ a number field which can be embedded into $\R$ and $d\geq 2$, by invoking Lemma \ref{lemme} and the vanishing properties of Lemma \ref{lemvan}, we see immediately that
+Let $X$ be a smooth projective variety over a field $k$, because of the comparison map $\CH_0(X)\to \CH_0^L(X)$ we can say a few words about the invariance depending on the field and the dimension of $X$: if $k = \bar{k}$ then $\CH^d(X)\simeq \CH^d_L(X)$, thus we can use the stable birational invariance of 0-cycles in the classical setting quoted above, for the category $\text{SmProj}_k$.
+If the field is not algebraically closed, we lose many of the birational properties associated with $\CH_0$.
+For example, if we consider $k$ to be a field which can be embedded in $\R$ and $d\geq 2$, by invoking lemma \ref{lemme} and the vanishing properties of lemma \ref{lemvan}, we immediately see that

-Thus $\CH_0^L$ is not a stable birational invariant.
-If now we just focus in the study about the birational invariance of $\CH_0^L(X)$, we then have the following result: \begin{prop} Let $k$ be an arbitrary field and let $X$ be a smooth projective scheme of dimension $d$ over $k$.
+So $\CH_0^L$ is not a stable birational invariant.
+If we now concentrate only on the study of the birational invariance of $\CH_0^L(X)$, we have the following result: \begin{prop} Let $k$ be an arbitrary field and let $X$ be a smooth projective scheme of dimension $d$ over $k$.
 Then $\CH_0^L$ is a birational invariant if $d \in \left\{0,1,2\right\}$. \end{prop}

 \begin{proof} The case $d=0$ is trivial.
 If $d=1$, we use the isomorphism $\CH^1(X)\simeq \CH^1_L(X)$ and the birational invariance of zero cycles in the classical case.
 For $d=2$ we have a short exact sequence